 Cloud API Marketplace where developers can easily consume Cloud APIs

 Any API provider can choose to list their API for free on the Mashape Marketplace.
 Doing so will generate basic API documentation.
 To do so, you define your authentication mechanisms, and manually add API endpoints using their user interface.
 Mashape API management features appear to target small API side projects, offering plug and play abilities for creating a developer portal.
 They offer a nice walkthrough of the documentation process here.
 Mashape also designed APIembed for embedding code snippets.

-Last but certainly not least, Hitch hq is a marketplace for APIs where providers can list their service, take advantage of API management features, and maintain a public-facing developer portal.
+Hitch hq is a marketplace for APIs where providers can list their service, take advantage of API management features, and maintain a public-facing developer portal.
 It can also be used to track changes across hundreds of APIs throughout the industry.